 When developing complex digital strategies to achieve successful IoT initiatives and control system projects, the convergence of OT and IT processes is essential.
 However, without a platform that is easy to maintain, easy to use, and can eliminate downtime, this convergence can create unforeseen problems.
-To align OT and IT processes and reduce risks for more effective industrial computer projects, some factors should be considered.
+To align OT and IT processes and reduce risks for more effective industrial computer projects, some factors should be considered for cloud and edge computing.

 1. Clear Objectives and Business Cases